-The SCRAM Continuous Alcohol Monitoring (“CAM”) system consists of a tamper-resistant ankle bracelet.
-The bracelet tests the wearer’s sweat for blood alcohol concentration (“BAC”) every 30 minutes.
+The SCRAM Continuous Alcohol Monitoring is a tamper-resistant ankle bracelet that tests your sweat for blood alcohol concentration (“BAC”) every 30 minutes.
 It then wirelessly transmits the results to a regional monitoring center.

 Use of the SCRAM device is often ordered as a jail alternative or condition of probation in a DUI case.
-This lets the offender get treatment for alcohol abuse and go about his or her normal daily routine.
+This lets you get treatment for alcohol abuse and go about your normal daily routine.

 Or the device can be outfitted at no additional cost to perform house arrest monitoring.
 A SCRAM device with house arrest monitoring is known as the “SCRAMx.”